DeannaMarbeck/hanafins/README.md

 # hanafins
-Website for Hanafins Pharmacy, Christchurch
+Website for Hanafins Pharmacy, Christchurch.
+Built to a client brief of clear, simple, and informative.